Deadrank/DeadRank-DU/README.md

  - `<::pos{auto-pilot destination}>`: Enter a position tag by itself to set the auto-pilot destination.
 The auto-pilot destination also adds a permenant AR point that is shown on the screen.

 ### Lua Parameters
+ - `validatePilot`: If enabled, will ensure that the player using the seat matches the ID entered into the lua code.
+To enable this, first ensure that you know your playerID, then edit the lua inside of "unit start" and replace the following with your player ID (Default = disabled):<br>
  - `useDB`:  If a databank is connected, use any parameters stored in it over what is entered in the lua parameters (Default = enabled)
  - `showRemotePanel`: Show default remote controller widget (Default = disabled)
  - `showDockingPanel`: Show default docking widget (Default = disabled)